Get insider access

 Our Verdict

-The Audio-Technica ATH-M50x are great for neutral listening.
-They offer a well-balanced audio reproduction suitable for recording and general listening.
+The Audio-Technica ATH-M50x are very good for neutral listening.
+They offer a bit of extra body to bass, a balanced midrange and fairly bright treble audio reproduction suitable for recording, DJing, and general listening.
 While they don't produce a lot of low-bass, their over-emphasized high-bass compensates for this somewhat, and there's plenty of warmth and boom in your mixes.
-They have a decently balanced mid-range that reproduces instruments and vocals accurately, and their treble doesn't sound too sharp or recessed.
+They have a decently balanced mid-range that reproduces instruments and vocals accurately.
 However, their closed-back design makes for a poor soundstage performance.

 Pros